Container Utility

 1. What is the Container Utility?

-utility in Tailwind CSS is designed to create a centered container with a maximum width.
+The container utility in Tailwind CSS is designed to create a centered container with a maximum width.
 It automatically adjusts its width based on the current screen size, ensuring your content remains centered and doesn’t overflow.
-By default, it provides a responsive layout for the container, applying different maximum widths at various breakpoints (e.g., sm
+By default, it provides a responsive layout for the container, applying different maximum widths at various breakpoints (e.g., sm, md, lg, xl).

 2. Syntax and Usage of the Container Utility